 PROJECT & HOST

-We will build an 18m2 refuge on this beautiful expanse of wilderness for shelter, comfort and solitude away from the cities and people and close to Nature and Wildlife.
+We will build a 15m2 refuge on this beautiful expanse of wilderness for shelter, comfort and solitude away from the cities and people and close to Nature and Wildlife.
 The land called “La Jungla” is in the hands of our host brothers Nicolas (24), Lucas (26) and Matias (31) Pimentel and their father, Mario.

 The refuge will be the only structure in this area.
 The only other next small building is located a 30-minute walk westwards.
 The Pimentel family is very excited to host a Cob workshop on this Sacred Land to keep the footprint light while sharing this pristine space with a well-intentioned and environmentally-conscious community who will add positive energy and a beautiful harmonious earthen structure to the wild landscape.

 Nicolas Pimentel has initiated the invitation for the workshop after attending several CruzinCobGlobal workshops as student (Azores) and assistant (Colorado) and feeling inspired to host.
 Nicolas is a sustainable architecture student and has studied in Portugal and Chile to earn his Bachelor’s and Master’s which will be completed shortly before the workshop begins.
 While Nicolas enjoys studying and learning design, art and green building, he is also a world traveler and Spiritual Nature Lover, musician, poet, and artist.
 Nicolas is an excellent cob builder and has a contagious u

 nusual sense of humor and laugh you will definitely enjoy.
 He will be the Cob Assistant for the workshop while his brothers and father focus on hosting.